by Linda Kaidan

 In the 1830’s Herkimer, NY was home to several major industries including furniture manufacturing and a paper mill.
 Local companies made use of hydraulic energy to power their production enabled by the construction of the Herkimer Hydraulic Canal.
 The canal’s water originated in West Canada Creek.

 Eventually, the canal was no longer used and became a dumping site and a flood hazard.
 By 2021, a remediation project succeeded in making the hydraulic canal area much safer.
 The former Herkimer Hydraulic Canal is now cleaned, filled in, and flood safe.
 It is now a lovely green space.
-Newer parts are fenced off and hopefully will become a village park that leads to the banks of the Mohawk River.
+An oompah band can march most of the length of the former canal.
+Newer parts of the greenway are fenced off and hopefully will become a village park that leads to the banks of the Mohawk River.

 If you think your property has incorrect FEMA flood zoning you can submit a zoning change to FEMA!